 Veeam Backup & Replication provides you with an option to back up vCloud Director vApps and restore them back to the vCloud Director hierarchy.

-In terms of vCloud Director, a vApp is a coherent system that contains one or more VMs.
-Every vApp is described with a set of operational details, or vApp metadata, that include the following ones:
+In terms of vCloud Director, a vApp is a coherent system that includes one or more VMs.
+Every vApp is described with a set of operational details — vApp metadata. vApp metadata contains the following information: